Mode selection for positive airway pressure titration in adult patients with central sleep apnea syndromes

 Selecting a titration method to determine the optimal pressure in patients with CSA is discussed in this topic.
 An overview of the treatment of CSA, selection of a titration method for patients with obstructive sleep apnea, and PAP therapy for hypoventilation syndromes are discussed separately.
-(See "Central sleep apnea: Treatment" and "Types of noninvasive nocturnal ventilatory support in neuromuscular and chest wall disease" and "Continuous noninvasive ventilatory support for patients with neuromuscular or chest wall disease" and "Noninvasive positive pressure therapy of the obesity hypoventilation syndrome".)
+(See "Central sleep apnea: Treatment" and "Types of noninvasive nocturnal ventilatory support in neuromuscular and chest wall disease" and "Continuous noninvasive ventilatory support for patients with respiratory muscle dysfunction" and "Noninvasive positive pressure therapy of the obesity hypoventilation syndrome".)

 DIAGNOSIS AND CAUSES OF CENTRAL SLEEP APNEA (CSA)

 Central sleep apnea (CSA) syndromes are characterized by the absence of both airflow and ventilatory effort during sleep.
 CSA is usually best diagnosed during an attended in-laboratory polysomnographic (PSG)-based sleep test but can occasionally be diagnosed on a home sleep apnea test (HSAT).
 (See "Central sleep apnea: Risk factors, clinical presentation, and diagnosis", section on 'Diagnostic evaluation'.)